 As a newer yogi, I considered blocks some sort of handicap and only to be used if one really needed them - as a last resort.
 Now I consider blocks my support staff.
 I feel elevated (literally and figuratively), supported, and grateful for these random blocks of cork...or foam...or wood.

 Which leads me to a review of the different kinds of blocks, and the pros and cons of each.

 Wooden blocks are sturdy.
 However, their stability can be compromised on a wooden floor.
 Wooden blocks are great for balancing postures (half moon) and postures at the wall (triangle).
 The downfall to wooden blocks is the sharp edge.
 In my classes, I often start in a supine heart opener with 1-2 blocks behind the thoracic spine and back of the head.
 Wooden blocks are NOT the most ideal to use in this way.

 Cork Blocks are the Goldilocks of blocks - not too hard, not too soft.
 Cork block are “just right."
 Cork blocks can be used in a supine heart opener (as mentioned above), have the weight and stability to support you in balancing postures, and the “give” to squeeze in a pose like bridge.
-One of the pitfalls of cork blocks is how porous they are, thus deeming them challenging to keep clean.
-Another strike against cork blocks is the weight of them.
+One of the pitfalls against cork blocks is the weight of them.
 I will never forget “block day” at Level 1 (a Baron Baptiste one week “boot camp” type training).
 I brought a cork block and about 10 minutes into our 90+ minute long practice, my block weighed 150 pounds.

 If you have a block against blocks, I have three words for you: Drop the BLOCK!